StevenMayher/432-2022/classes/class22/README.md

 7. Optional [Lab X](https://github.com/THOMASELOVE/432-2022/tree/main/labs/labX) (website) is due Wednesday 2022-04-20 at noon.
 Congratulations to those of you who've already completed it.
 8. I will announce the topics to be discussed in classes 24-26 as soon as possible.
 9. Lilianne Kim, Associate Director of Statistics of the Immunology Therapeutic Area of Janssen Pharmaceuticals, will give a Zoom talk today entitled "Education, Career Path and Professional Development: Perspective of a Clinical Statistician" at 4 PM today.
 I encourage you to attend, especially if you're a student in the PQHS department's MS program.
 [Zoom link is here](https://cwru.zoom.us/j/93836688830?pwd%3DV1dMN3RvS3EzekVBNzhKVGQ0b0hxdz09&sa=D&source=calendar&ust=1649182248889011&usg=AOvVaw32rmfR-GcppKXhktngsRi9)
 10. The show "[A Gentlemen's Guide to Love and Murder](https://cvlt.org/events/gentlemans-guide/)" that I stepped into at the last minute last weekend went smoothly.
-I hope not to have to do that again this weekend, on Friday and Saturday nights and Sunday afternoon, but that's still up in the air.
+So much so that I'm doing it for the rest of the run, which includes this Friday and Saturday night at 8 PM and Sunday afternoon at 2 PM.
+Tickets [are available here](https://cvlt.org/events/gentlemans-guide/).

 ## Four things I hope you will do when you finish this course and go out into the world...